6thsolution/EasyAppleSyncAdapter/README.md

-Easy Apple Sync Adapter is an Android Library for syncing with **apple** calendar.
+Easy Apple Sync Adapter is an Android Library for syncing with **apple** calendar service.

 Performing authentication and full duplex sync with **apple caldav** server.